westzq1/westzq1.github.io/_posts/2019-02-04-Application Failover-1.md

 9. OEM
 10. Tomcat / Websphere with UCP

-Let us see, at first, how the FAN works when the nodes down.
+Let's first take a look at how the FAN works when the nodes down.

-When the FAN is not properly configured, the session cannot break this "select" due to there is no further data communication.
+When the FAN is not properly configured, the session cannot break the following "select" due to there is no further data communication.
-After I shut down the host 2 directly, the sqlplus session is still there until I kill it directly after two hours.
+After I shut down the host 2 by killing SMON, the sqlplus session is still there until I kill it directly after two hours.
 <pre class="prettyprint lang-sql linenums=1 ">
 [2/5/2019 11:58:02 AM] INSTANCE_NUMBER
 [2/5/2019 11:58:02 AM] ---------------